1972 Andhra Pradesh Legislative Assembly election

 The 1972 Andhra Pradesh Legislative Assembly election was held in 1972.
 It was the fifth after formation of states.
 Indian National Congress won 219 seats out of 287 seats.
-While, CPI won 7 seats and Independent won 57 seats.
+While, Communist Party of India won 7 seats and independents won 57 seats.

 The number of polling stations was 29,721 and the number of electors per polling station was 828.